nascheme/quixote/README.txt

 Quixote is a framework for developing Web applications in Python.
 The target is web applications that are developed and maintained by Python programmers.
-See http://quixote.ca/users for a list of some applications using Quixote.

 For installation instructions, see the doc/INSTALL.txt file.
 For the impatient, install the package using setup.py and then run:

     python quixote/demo/mini_demo.py

-Note that you can copy the mini_demo.py somewhere and use it as a starting point for your application if you like.
-See the Quixote wiki page <http://quixote.ca/qx/MiniDemo> for more hints.
+Note that you can copy the mini_demo.py file somewhere and use it as a starting point for your application if you like.

-Documentation is available in the doc/ directory and on the Quixote web site.
+Documentation is available in the doc/ directory.

 Quixote includes PTL, the Python Template Language for producing HTML with Python code.
 Note that the use of PTL is not required in